 : I do not see it.
 It is interesting that people try to find meaningful patterns in things that are essentially random.
 I have noticed that the images they perceive sometimes suggest what they are thinking about at that particular moment. (pause) Besides, it is clearly a bunny rabbit

 - Star Trek: The Original Series episode "This Side of Paradise".
-Spock and his girlfriend Leila Kalomi are looking at clouds.
+Spock (affected by mind-altering spores) and his girlfriend Leila Kalomi are looking at clouds.